-Where Do The Total Amounts in Actual Loss Sustained Come From?
+Where the Total Amounts in Actual Loss Sustained Come From

 Using the example, the insured claim probably did not directly receive amounts for cleaning their contents or debris removal.
 Perhaps, they never even knew the costs involved for those services.
 These amounts were paid out on their behalf and therefore, must be included in the actual loss.
 This total is the actual loss sustained in the claim.

 The insurance adjuster explains that their usual spending on food has to be taken into account as part of the expense calculation.
 For example, they usually spend 100 dollars a week on food, but because they are living in a hotel they end up spending 400 dollars, they will not get the full reimbursement of $400, they will get the actual loss.
 In this case, it would be $300 ($400-$100 = $300).

 Example of Actual Loss Paid for Loss of Earnings